FilipWirsen/pp4-restaurant-project/README.md

 ## **ACKNOWLEDGEMENTS**

 * I would like to thank all of my friends that helped me test the site and make sure it was working correctly
 * Without my awsome mentor Akshat i would propably still be smashing my head against my keyboard haha.
-Jokes aside he really helped me to get another perspective on things and made thinking about the logic a whole lot easier.
+Jokes aside he really helped me to get another perspective on things and made thinking about the logic a whole lot